Bkmz21/FD-Evaluation/README.md

 For any additional information contact me at <kua_21@mail.ru>.

-Copyright (c) 2015, Ilya Kalinowski.
+Copyright (c) 2015, Ilya Kalinovskii.
 All rights reserved.